DecisionTech/odm-dsr-samples/date time-util-xom/README.md

 # date-time-util-xom

 This is just a quick example of how to add some unique logic using Java to an ODM BOM.
+Th datetime-util-xom.zip above here is a Java project exported from Rule Designer (eclipse) that you can import into Rule Designer and make use of using the steps below.
+This is just a raw example of how to add some custom Java logic to the rules.
+Changing the return type of the timeDifference method used would allow you to use the logic in the IF part of a rule.

 1. In the Decision Service Map, click on import XOM